douglasdcm/guara/README.md

 It is possible to run Guara using other Web Drivers like [Caqui](https://github.com/douglasdcm/caqui) and [Playwright](https://playwright.dev/python/docs/intro).
 Check the requirements of each Web Driver before execute it.
 For example, Playwright requires the installation of browsers separetly.

 # Asynchronous execution
 The core code was extended to allow asynchronous executions.
-Get more details [here](https://github.com/douglasdcm/guara/tree/main/guara/asynchronous)
+Get more details [here](https://github.com/douglasdcm/guara/tree/main/docs/ASYNC.md)

+# How you can help?

+Here's how you can help with this:
+- Star this project on GitHub.
+- Tell your friends and colleagues about it.
+- Share it on social media
+- Write a blog post about Guara.

 # Contributing
 Read the [Code of Conduct](https://github.com/douglasdcm/guara/blob/main/docs/CODE_OF_CONDUCT.md) before push new Merge Requests.<br>